 This shows the proportion of males to females in each pay quartile in the Company.
-All relevant employees are ranked from the lowest rate of pay to the highest, then the list is spilt into four equal sections and the percentage of male and female employees in each quartile is calculated.
+All relevant employees are ranked from the lowest rate of pay to the highest, then the list is split into four equal sections and the percentage of male and female employees in each quartile is calculated.
+Positive progress has been made in moving females from the lower and lower middle ranges into the upper middle range.